-$$1.1 J_p$$ (7-3C)
+$$f_p = 1.1 f_p$$ (7-3c)

-- $f'{c}$ = Specified compressive strength of concrete - $f{y}$ = Specified yield strength of reinforcement or specified minimum yield stress steel

-$f_p$ = Specified yield strength of prestress strands
+- $f'{c}$ =Specified compressive strength of concrete - $f_y$ = Specified yield strength of reinforcement or specified minimum yield stress steel - $f_p$ = Specified yield strength of prestress strands

 "Capacity Design" (Section 5.3 of [7.1]) ensures that the strength at protected components (such as pile caps and decks), joints and actions (such as shear), is greater than the maximum feasible demand (over strength), based on realistic upper bound estimates of plastic hinge flexural strength.
 An additional series of nonlinear analyses using moment curvature characteristics of pile hinges may be required.
 Alternatively, if a moment-curvature analysis is performed that takes into account the strain hardening of the steel, the demands used to evaluate the capacity protected components may be estimated by multiplying the moment-curvature values by 1.25.

-Based on a historical review of the building materials used in the twentieth century, guidelines for tensile and yield properties of concrete reinforcing bars and the compressive strength of structural concrete have been established (see Tables 6-1 to 6-3 of FEMA 356 [7.3].
+Based on a historical review of the building materials used in the twentieth century, guidelines for tensile and yield properties of concrete reinforcing bars and the compressive strength of structural concrete have been established (see Tables 10-2 to 10-4 of ASCE/SEI 41 [7.3]).
 The values shown in these tables can be used as default properties, only if as-built information is not available and testing is not performed.
-The values in Tables 31F-7-1 and 31F-7-2, are adjusted according to equations (7-1) through (7-3).
+The values in Tables 31F-7-1 and 31F-7-2, are adjusted according to Equations (7-1) through (7-3).